Collecting and using your data

 - KEHF Limited, our wholly owned trading company through which we manage certain commercial activity related to our charitable activities (please see further below for more information)

-- our corporate partners if we hold an event they are supporting (and in respect of which we disclose details of who is attending that particular event)
+- members of our Corporate Partners and Supporters programmes if we hold an event they are supporting (and in respect of which we disclose details of who is attending that particular event)

 - internal and external auditors and our legal advisers